Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Evaluation

 \msstates{$119~$} \mstransitions{$357~$} \cstime{$0.14~$} \csstates{$5 ~\text{and}~ 3~$} \cstransitions{$~10 ~\text{and}~ 6~$}

 \nttrans{$16~$} \talltrans{$0.92~$} \cggtime{$0.54~$} \totaltime{$1.60~$}

 \cfaster{$254~$ times} \cfastermod{$22~$ times}

-We evaluated our approach by measuring the synthesis time required by \NAME to generate traces that satisfy the robotic mission in the running example.
-As our running example is relatively small, we were able to produce a `monolithic' LTL specification that expressed all the desired behaviors and constraints of the contextual mission.
-We added extra variables to keep track of the context, active signal, and transition conditions from one context to another.
-Furthermore, we needed an additional Boolean variable for any state where robot execution can halt due to a context switch.
-This remarkably increased the size of the LTL formula.
-The full monolithic LTL specification and the test conducted can be found online\footnote{\NAME evaluation: \url{rebrand.ly/cromeevaluation}}.
-We report the results of the comparison below.
+To evaluate our approach, we measured the synthesis time required by \NAME to generate traces for the robotic mission in our example.
+Given the manageable size of our example, we created a 'monolithic' LTL specification encompassing all desired behaviors and constraints.
+This specification required additional variables for context tracking, active signal management, and transition conditions.
+An extra Boolean variable was also necessary to manage potential halts in robot execution due to context switches, significantly enlarging the LTL formula.
+The complete specification and test can be found online\footnote{\NAME evaluation: \url{rebrand.ly/cromeevaluation}}.